astrojs/astrojs/README.md

     astrojs server

 will spin up a local testing server at [http://0.0.0.0:8000](http://0.0.0.0:8000).
-This is useful when unit tests require data that must be accessed on the same domain as the script (e.g. ajax requests to json or binary files).
+This is useful when tests require data that must be accessed on the same domain as the script (e.g. ajax requests for json or binary files).

+This command support two options.

+    astrojs server -p 8001

+allows a port to be specified, and

+    astrojs server -m

+minifies the code, which is useful in some development edge cases.

 ### building an astrojs project
 This module encourages development to occur in a modular fashion.
 Often development of libraries can quickly become overwhelming.
 Good practice encourages codes to be modulated into separate files, however this requires a build step when delivering the final javascript library.
 Calling